Aliases for ATP6V0A4 Gene

 GeneCards Summary for ATP6V0A4 Gene

 ATP6V0A4 (ATPase H+ Transporting V0 Subunit A4) is a Protein Coding gene.
-Diseases associated with ATP6V0A4 include Renal Tubular Acidosis, Distal, Autosomal Recessive and Renal Tubular Acidosis, Distal.
-Among its related pathways are Rheumatoid arthritis and Insulin receptor recycling.
+Diseases associated with ATP6V0A4 include Renal Tubular Acidosis, Distal, Autosomal Recessive and Renal Tubular Acidosis.
+Among its related pathways are Insulin receptor recycling and Synaptic vesicle cycle.
 Gene Ontology (GO) annotations related to this gene include ATPase binding and proton-transporting ATPase activity, rotational mechanism.
 An important paralog of this gene is ATP6V0A1.

 Part of the proton channel of the V-ATPase that is involved in normal vectorial acid transport into the urine by the kidney.